mutisyag/ozone/doc/workflow.md

 Reporters can _Recall_ the submission.
 Secretariat users can _Validate_ or _Invalidate_ the submission.

-TODO: link to the section where business rules are described.
+TODO EDW: link to the section where business rules are described.

 ## 5. VALID